John Arne Riise: Personal life

 Riise has a younger brother named Bjørn Helge Riise who was also a Norwegian international.
 The two both played for Fulham in the 2011–12 season.
+Riise's nephew, Fillip Jenssen Riise, is also a professional footballer, currently playing for Stabæk.

 Riise was married to his childhood sweetheart, the Norwegian model Guri Havnevik, from 2003 until they divorced in 2004.
 He has one daughter with Guri named Ariana, born in January 2001.
 He has Ariana's name tattooed on his right arm.

 Riise got engaged to Maria Elvegard in 2007.
 The couple were due to be married in the summer of 2008 but had to postpone the day after moving to Rome.
 They married on 21 June 2010 in a private ceremony in New York City, inviting only their family and close friends.
 Maria decided to have a double-barrelled surname, Elvegard-Riise.
 With Maria, he has one daughter named Emma born on 4 August 2009 and one son named Patrick born in November 2011.
 He has Emma's name and date of birth tattooed on his left arm.
 He also has Patrick's name tattooed on his left arm.
 In February 2012, they announced that they would divorce.

 In May 2014, he married Louise Angelica.

 Since retiring as a player Riise has been involved in various bankruptcies, either by him directly or by companies owned or managed by him.
-He was sued by his ex-wife for allegedly for removing funds illegally from an account belonging to their child.
+He was sued by his ex-wife for an alleged illegal removal of funds from an account belonging to their child.
 He also received publicized financial assistance from Silje Sandmæl, one of the main economists from the popular TV-show "Luksusfellen", which is a reality-like show that explores the hardships of people in helpless financial situations.

 On the ninth of August 2019, his fourth child, Colin, was born with Louise Angelica Riise.

+Riise would prepare for big matches by relaxing in his hotel room and binge-watching his favourite TV series.
+In preparation for the 2005 Champions League Final, he watched 24.